s3714110/covid-19-data/public/data/README.md

   - [`covid-testing-latest-data-source-details.csv`](https://github.com/owid/covid-19-data/blob/master/public/data/testing/covid-testing-latest-data-source-details.csv) includes, for each country in our testing dataset, the latest figures and a detailed description of how the country’s data is collected;
 - [`excess_mortality`](https://github.com/owid/covid-19-data/tree/master/public/data/excess_mortality): data on excess mortality during the pandemic, sourced from [the Human Mortality Database](https://www.mortality.org/) and [the UK Office for National Statistics](https://www.ons.gov.uk/peoplepopulationandcommunity/birthsdeathsandmarriages/deaths/articles/comparisonsofallcausemortalitybetweeneuropeancountriesandregions/januarytojune2020);
 - [`vaccinations`](https://github.com/owid/covid-19-data/tree/master/public/data/vaccinations): data from various official sources, related to COVID-19 vaccinations in each country;
-- [`archived`](https://github.com/owid/covid-19-data/tree/master/public/data/archived): data from other providers that we stopped using and updating;
+- [`archived`](https://github.com/owid/covid-19-data/tree/master/public/data/archived): data from other providers that we've stopped using and updating;
 - [`internal`](https://github.com/owid/covid-19-data/tree/master/public/data/internal): data extracts intended for internal use at _Our World in Data_.
 They may change or be deleted without notice so we discourage using them.